valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 Not all details need their own category.
 RACE, GENDER, AGE can be condensed to `elf/female/25y` then followed by the bigger CATEGORIES.
 The AI picks up common traits just fine by their lonesome.
 TRAITS is a catch-all for when you don't need a big list on a single topic.

 The AI understands the concept of speech patterns and accent to some degree.
 There is no consistent method of activating it yet, but `SPEECH:` is one working category. `WORDING:` seems to work too.
 Writing style theme in author's notes can also give characters accent.
 Known working accents: pirates, sailors, Shakespearean accent, archaic, Cockney accent, valley girl (valley girl is the best method for getting a Southern accent on both sexes).

+## Current Recommendation
+Here I try to suggest what WI format is most stable recently.
+This section is subject to heavy and frequent changes.
+The community is still experimenting with all of the above data.
+Most recent Zaltys which can always be found on the official AID Discord is considered stable. birb's Ritz example also provides very stable results.
+Caveman is especially good for published scenarios where players may want to add their own WI.
+Recent research on JSON shows it may be a red herring - the AI forms outputs based on grammatical associations.
+Meaning key immediately followed by category and traits is optimal for any format.
+JSON doesn't do anything 'different' to produce better results.
+Continue writing JSON if you like it, but don't feel compelled to invest in it.
+Alternatively, use the online worldbuilder to automatically output Zaltys or JSON for you.
+The dev is consistently pushing new features and taking feedback/requests on his project too.

 ## Other scenarios and scripts